Khen dynasty: Fall

+In 1492–93 CE, Shamsuddin Muzaffar Shah of Bengal invaded and conquered at least parts of the Kamata kingdom, and subsequently issued coins bearing the title Kamata Mardan.
 The kingdom of Kamatapura finally fell to Alauddin Husain Shah in 1498.
 But Hussein Shah could not rule the kingdom— Bhuyan chiefs of the region defeated the invaders in 1505.
 Soon, control of the Kamata kingdom passed into the hands of the Koch dynasty.